Natalie-2004/COMP3121/README.md

 Main Idea: Solves a problem by dividing it into stages(choices), which looks the best at the moment, with the hope that these local optimal choices will lead to a global optimal solution.
 Rather than exhaustively searching all the ways to get from one stage to the next.

-Note that Greedy is not always always correct.
+Note that Greedy is not always always correct, especially you can disprove it's best optimal using a counter-example.
 The way to prove its correctness are:
 	- <ins>Greedy stays ahead</ins>: prove that at every stage, no other sequence of choices could do better than our proposed algo.
 	- <ins>Exchange argument</ins>: consider an alternative solution, and gradually transform it to the solution found by our proposed algo without making it any worse.

+Optimal Selection:
 #### Example 1: Activity Selection
 <img width="600" alt="image" src="https://github.com/user-attachments/assets/e5def2da-4df3-484d-8c05-3ebb1bf020f1" />